InvestingProperty

 As an example, if you were looking to buy a £100K property, you’d need it to generate at least £4K annually to cover enough of your outgoings to make it work.

-The rule of 4 for property
+The rule of four for property

 There’s quite a big school of thought out there that suggests that number tells us a great deal about house values in the UK.